JonasKruckenberg/imagetools/packages/core/README.md

 # imagetools-core

 This is the core library.
-This will hold all common directives.
+This will hold all common transforms.